- Low $6 monthly account fee

 More guides on Finder

-How to set up a photography business in Canada
+How to open a business bank account in Canada

 A business savings account is a good alternative for business owners not interested in aggressively investing excess business funds.